Trees

 Wherever there is opportunity for a larger tree species, it should be taken.
 There will be more opportunity to deliver smaller specimens, but a mix, including a range of sizes is essential for structural and species diversity.

-This section gives some key species information and some design parameters for achieving successful tree planting across the range of environments/situations in Trafford.
+This section gives some key species information and design parameters for achieving successful tree planting across the range of environments/situations in Trafford.

 Species selection